Fund & Friend Raising

 Our FlexTeams have expertise with a variety of nonprofit support: from recruiting sponsors to growing memberships… from grant writing to events… from social media & websites to videos… from direct mail & print collateral to media relations.
 See a list of our nonprofit and government clients.

-18 nonprofit fundraising & marketing mini-case studies
+A PORTFOLIO of 18 nonprofit fundraising & marketing case studies

 Including: ITALIAN FESTIVAL | Main Streets funding | HAITIAN HOSPITAL | Family Business Awards | FAITH FOUNDATION | Entrepreneurial Fellows Center | PUBLIC PARK | childrens theater | CITY-WIDE ‘Buy Local’ CAMPAIGN | small business technology | PUBLIC MARKET | neighborhoods | DOCUMENTARIES | membership | URBAN GREENING | counseling services